Rodney Mack: Second return to the independent circuit (2007–2008, 2011–present)

 After leaving WWE, Begnaud would make sporadic appearances on the independent circuit under his Rodney Mack ring name before winning the All-American Wrestling Tag Team Championship with Heidenreich on May 18, 2008 after defeating Latinos Locos.
 However, the title was vacated soon after due to interference in the original title match.

 After a 3 year hiatus due to the birth of his twins, on June 11, 2011, Begnaud wrestled for the first time in three years and, under his Rodney Mack ring name, he defeated Brad Michaels in a match for NWA Oklahoma.
 Exactly six months later, Mack defeated Faroh of Phunk to win the NWA Mississippi Heavyweight Championship, his first championship in over nine years.
 On February 10, 2012, Mack wrestled Scot Summers for the NWA Texas Heavyweight Championship, but was unsuccessful in regaining the title.
 Following this, Mack would go on to lose the NWA Mississippi Heavyweight Title to Cale Conners on March 18.

 Mack made an appearance at a Southeast Championship Wrestling charity event in Greenville, Mississippi.

 On May 21, 2016, Mack defeated Scott McKenzie to become the AIWF Southwest Champion in Athens, TX.
 Through 2016 and 2017, Mack mainly competed for the National Wrestling Alliance (NWA).
-In 2018 and in 2019 he has primarily appeared for Anarcy Championship Wrestling.
+In 2018 and in 2019 he has primarily appeared for Anarchy Championship Wrestling.

+On August 26, 2023, under a mask with the ring name Damage, Mack won the NWA World Tag Team Championship as one half of Blunt Force Trauma by defeating La Rebelión at night one of the NWA 75th Anniversary Show.